TIMOTHY

 outdoor arts festivals.
 Provided recommendations on how to improve the sampling

-methodology and reviewed the survey questionnaire.
+methods and reviewed the survey questionnaire.
 Also, provided help with putting

 together an OMB application to get the survey approved.